cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 - ✅ API connections and integrations
 - ✅ Implementation strategies for your business

-### Homework Reminder
+### Pre-Workshop Preparation
-⚠️ **IMPORTANT:** Complete all pre-course setup to avoid falling behind during hands-on sessions!
+⚠️ **IMPORTANT:** Complete all technical setup before the workshop to maximize your hands-on learning time!

 ---